eclipse-tractusx/traceability-foss/CFX-CHANGELOG.md

 - #66 Added api key authorization for /qualitynotifications and /qualityalerts
 - #346 Reconfigured GitHub workflows to use GitHub Packages to fetch dependencies
 - #373 Added test data for CFX/BMW for Preprod
+- #127 Enhanced getManufacturerId logic to fallback to specificAssetIds in Shell.Payload when manufacturerId is not available in local_identifiers.

 ### Changed
 - #105 Upgraded irs client library to 2.1.15